rabi320/Yonatan-Rabiovich-Portfolio/README.md

 <img align="left" width="250" height="150" src="https://www.google.com/search/static/gs/animal/cover_images/m0bt9lr_cover.png">**Dog Breed Classisfication**

-in This project a dog breed classifier created.
+In this project a dog breed classifier created.
 This model has predicted from a given 224X224X3 image the breed of dog out of 70 different dog races.
 The model used was resnet18 with an additional last sequential layer and has reached an overall accuracy of 95.43%. a web app for dog classification is created.